Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 Welsh statutory framework

-The principal Welsh legal vehicle is the National Health Service (Dental Charges) (Wales) Regulations 2006 (as amended by subsequent Welsh statutory instruments).
-The 2022 contract reform was implemented through changes to the related General Dental Services contract terms rather than wholesale primary legislation.
-The exempt categories broadly mirror England (age, education, pregnancy, qualifying benefits, HC2 holders) with the additional Welsh-specific free-examination policy for under-25s.
+The principal Welsh legal vehicle is the National Health Service (Dental Charges) (Wales) Regulations 2006 (as amended by subsequent Welsh statutory instruments, including the amendments that introduced the care-package charges from 1 April 2026).
+The exempt categories broadly mirror England (age, education, pregnancy, qualifying benefits, HC2 holders) with the additional Welsh-specific free-examination policy for under-25s and over-60s.

-Patient charge revenue from Welsh NHS dentistry is approximately £40-50 million per year, a much smaller absolute figure than England (where it is approximately £700 million per year) reflecting the smaller population.
-The package-based model produces less predictable revenue per appointment than the three-band model but greater alignment between patient charge and clinical complexity.
+Patient charge revenue from Welsh NHS dentistry is a much smaller absolute figure than England (where patient charges raise of the order of £700 million per year) reflecting the smaller population.
+The care-package model ties the patient charge more directly to the clinical packages delivered than the old three-band model did.

 Frequently asked questions